emerconn/dlqt/README.md

 # dlqt

-CLI tool suite for interacting with Azure Service Bus DLQ
+CLI tool for managing & interacting with Azure Service Bus Dead Letter Queues (DLQ)

 ## Usage

 ### `dlqt`

 - CLI tool for interacting with the API service and directly interacting with DLQ messages